 A discussion of sources, standards of quality, grades, methods of purchase, care, and storage of various classes of food.
 A one-day trip to Elmira, Syracuse, or Rochester markets will be included.
-Estimated cost, \$4.
+Estimated cost. \$4.

-300. SPECIAL PROBLEMS.
+300. Special Problems.
 Fall and spring.
 Credit and hours to be arranged.
-Misses CUTLAR and BURGOIN.
+Misses Cutlar and Burgoin.

 For students recommended by counselors and approved by the head of the department and the instructor in charge for independent, advanced work on a problem not dealt with by other courses in the department, or for special arrangement of course work necessitated because of previous training.
-Students must prepare two copies of a description of the problem they wish to undertake.
-One, signed by the instructor directing it and the head of the department, must be filed with preregistration materials.
-The second copy is left with the instructor.
-Obtain form to be used in Room 135.

-318. QUANTITY FOOD PREPARATION: PRINCIPLES AND METHODS.
+The signatures of the professor concerned and of the head of the department are required at preregistration.

+- 305. Special Problems in Experimental Quantity Cookery.
+Fall.
+Credit and hours to be arranged.
+For graduate students in institution management and for seniors with adequate background in foods and major interest in institution management.
+Number of registrants limited.
+Instructor's signature required for preregistration.
+Miss Longree. - 318.
+Quantity Food Preparation: Principles and Methods.
 Fall and spring.
-Credit five hours (3 hours, quantity cookery; 2 hours, organization and management).
-Advised for students preparing for positions in dietetics, school and college food service management; suggested for extension and food promotion.
+Credit five hours.
+Suggested for students preparing for positions in dietetics, high school teaching, extension, and food promotion.
 Prerequisites, Food and Nutrition 215 or 216.
 Miss Moore.
 Lecture M 9.
 Room G-62.
 Discussion and laboratory, W F 8-1.
 Room G-62 and cafeteria kitchen.
 Students will have their lunch during the laboratory period.

-White uniforms, white socks or stockings, and hair nets are required.
+White uniforms, white socks, and hair nets are required.